Office Timeline Pro+ is here!

 Align programs and projects on one slide with multi-level Swimlanes.

 Microsoft Project can automatically create a timeline out of your project’s data, but the resulting visual is often too crowded or complex to follow.
-On this page, I will show you two options for turning MS Project data into a clean, easy-to-understand timeline fit for presentations to high-level audiences.
+On this page, we will show you two options for turning MS Project data into a clean, easy-to-understand timeline fit for presentations to high-level audiences.

-The first tutorial uses MS Project’s grouping and formatting options to make an overview timeline, while the other shows you how to instantly import your Project data into PowerPoint and turn it into a beautiful visual slide.
+The first tutorial uses MS Project’s grouping and formatting options to make an overview timeline, while the other shows you how to instantly import your MS Project data into PowerPoint and turn it into a beautiful visual slide.

 When managing a complex or large project, a clean summary timeline that presents only the key milestones or deliverables of a project may be the best way to share information with non-technical audiences.
 Here’s how to create and format a simple timeline directly in MS Project.